bkshepherd/DaisySeedProjects/GuitarPedal125b/README.md

 ![CircuitBoard](docs/images/CircuitBoard-Front.png) ![CircuitBoard](docs/images/CircuitBoard-Back.png) ![PCBs](docs/images/PCBs.png)

 ### Features

-This one uses a slightly larger enclosure, incorporates primarily SMD parts, includes a display two digital rotary encoders with push buttons, 3 analog potentiometers, relayed based audio bypass switching, stereo in / out audio trs jacks, and midi in / out mini-trs jacks, so it's quite flexible and can be programmed to do a lot.
+1. 125B size pedal board friendly enclosure!
+2. Buffered Stereo Input and Outputs for Guitar Level signals
+2. Relay based "True Bypass" switching
+3. TRS Mini MIDI Input and Outputs
+4. OLED Display
+5. Rotary Encoder for Display Navigation
+6. 6 Pots
+7. Up to 2 Footswitches
+8. Up to 2 Leds
+9. Standard 9v center pin negative power jack
+10. Easy access to the Daisy Seed USB port and reset buttons for updating the firmware
+11. Primarily SMD parts for easy assembly by your PCB provider
+12. Easily order a custom drilled enclosure from Tayda!

 This project includes a KiCad project with the necessary schematics and PCB layout files to create everything you need to build the hardware.
-I actually used JLCPCB to manufacture the PCB and assemble the first prototype board.
+I actually used JLCPCB to manufacture the PCB and assemble the SMD parts and most of the through-hole parts.
 The BOM file is in the proper format for them to assemble it with their available parts.
 Sample Code is also provided with a hardware attraction layer as well as a custom Tremolo effect that uses the hardware.

 Information about the Daisy Seed can be found at: